Whitetail Deer Management Information

 Feeding Deer Prohibited in the Borough

 Borough Council passed Ordinance No. 464 on December 14, 2020 at the Borough Council Meeting.
 Council granted a 60 day extension period of enforcement after the December 14, 2020 approval to give residents time to be in compliance.
 Why did Council pass the ordinance?
 The PA Game Commission educates why people should not feed deer for multiple reasons relating to how it does more harm than good (click this link to read the details).
 What does the ordinance restrict?
-It prohibits feeding of deer on private or public property.
+Chapter 89, Article IV of the Borough Code prohibits feeding of deer on private or public property.
 Excerpt from the ordinance: “No person may place or allow to be placed any device, fruit, grain, mineral, salt, salt stick, vegetable or other material outdoors on any public or private property for the purpose of attracting or feeding deer.
 This prohibition includes, but is not limited to, disbursement of food on the ground, at a feeding station, in a feeding device, or in a container of any form; providing a salt or mineral lick/block; or any other means which serves to provide feed to any deer.”
 (The entire ordinance can be found on ecode360.com/BR1973).
 What happens if you see a resident feeding deer?
-You can contact the Borough office to report the deer feeding and the Code Enforcement Officer will investigate and enforce.
+You can contact the Borough office to report the deer feeding and the Code Enforcement Officer will investigate and enforce the ordinance if found not in compliance.
 What are the violations?
 It is a tiered system of fines: first offense is $25; second offense is $75; third offense is $150; and fourth and all subsequent offenses is $300.
 A separate offense is deemed committed on each day or part of each day during which a violation occurs or continues.
 Property owners have the duty to remove the materials on the property.
 Failure to remove the materials within 24 hours after notice constitutes a violation.

 Safety Zone: “A safety zone for firearm hunters is the area within 150 yards of an occupied residence, camp, industrial or commercial building, farm house or farm building, school or playground.
 That distance is reduced to 50 yards for archery hunters.
 If a Hunter is trespassing on your property, call your local police or the state police for assistance; they enforce trespassing laws.”
 Learn more about hunting safety laws from the Pennsylvania Game Commission - State Wildlife Management Agency.